18F/handbook/_pages/welcome-to-18f/classes/professional-development-and-training.md

 That said, 18F will consider all requests for training, but it’s the responsibility of heads of chapters and business units to plan spending accordingly.
 If a particular business unit or chapter exhausts its budget before the end of the fiscal year, the director of operations may have to deny certain training requests.

-### 4. Submit your request in C2
+### 4. Submit an event request in C2

 Once your IDP is approved, you can [create an event request in C2](https://cap.18f.gov/gsa18f/events/new).
 Make sure you fill out all required fields and attach your IDP before submitting-- you can do this by going in to **Review** your IDP and then clicking **Print** at the bottom of the page, which will open your IDP in Print Preview and allow you to export a PDF version of it.

+You must provide all of the required information in your C2 request, otherwise there will be process delays.

 **For a training/conference that involves more than 3 people**, it is **required** that one C2 request be made for everyone attending.
 If you are not sure if more than 3 people will be attending your event, please check in with your supervisor.
 If a group request is not made, there may be process delays, and it is possible that attendance will have to be limited to the first 3 requestors.

 The initial requestor can name who all will be attending in the "Instructions to Purchase" field and, after submitting, add the additional people as *observers* to the request.
-Each person will be able to upload any required documents (IDP, SF-182, etc.) accordingly.
+Each additional person attending is responsible for uploading their own required documents (IDP, SF-182, etc.) accordingly.

+To facilitate review, when uploading documents, please also include your name and the type of document in the filename (i.e. `Your Name` SF-182).

 **What happens next?**

-[Pia Scott](mailto:pia.scott@gsa.gov) will review your request for red flags during her 18F office hours: either 3:30 PM - 5:00 PM Eastern on Wednesday or 9 AM - 11 AM Eastern on Friday.
-You can review the 18F Training and Development schedule [here](https://calendar.google.com/calendar/embed?mode=week&src=gsa.gov_06eg4pgbm7dpkgn1caqia2rf6c%40group.calendar.google.com&ctz=America/Chicago) or add it to your Google calendar by copying this link in *Add a coworker's calendar*: `gsa.gov_06eg4pgbm7dpkgn1caqia2rf6c@group.calendar.google.com`
+[Pia Scott](mailto:pia.scott@gsa.gov) will review your request for red flags during her 18F office hours: either 3:30 PM - 5:00 PM Eastern on Wednesday or 10:30 AM - 11:30 AM Eastern on Friday.
+You can review the 18F Training and Development schedule [here](https://calendar.google.com/calendar/embed?mode=week&src=gsa.gov_06eg4pgbm7dpkgn1caqia2rf6c%40group.calendar.google.com&ctz=America/Chicago) or add it to your Google calendar by copying this link in *Add a coworker's calendar*: `gsa.gov_06eg4pgbm7dpkgn1caqia2rf6c@group.calendar.google.com`.
+The office hours are subject to change each week, but these changes will be reflected on the calendar.

 ### 5. Resolve any red flags and finalize all approvals